-Picking a travel blog name seems so simple, but there are many things to consider.
-Find out what it takes to pick a travel blog name with longevity!
+Picking a travel blog name seems so simple, but there are many things to consider – find out what it takes to choose a name with longevity!

 Why is a Travel Blog Name Important?

 Similar to real estate, picking a travel blog name is all about location, location, location.
 What you decide to name your travel blog determines your address where everyone can find you online.

 Would you rather have your business card say 5th Avenue in midtown Manhattan, or 21st Road sandwiched between 21st Avenue and 21st Drive in Queens?
 As with addresses, travel blog names are your first impression.

 Let DIY Travel HQ help you put your best foot forward.

 Before we begin with the must dos and must nots, let’s make sure you are familiar with the terminology needed to pick a travel blog name: